Mar 13, 2023

 7. A basic illustration to summarize all image sensors

-I always considered this absolute focus on sensor size as counterproductive.
+I always considered the absolute focus on sensor size counterproductive.
 The reason is Pixels capture Photons and not the size of the sensor.
 The information in this article is enough to improve your digital photography results.
-Practice regularly until you are more confident in these basic concepts.
+Practice regularly until you are more confident with these basic concepts.
 It takes effort to walk away from the oversimplified "size and capture" theory...

 For example, why should M43 photographers be interested in a used Panasonic GH5S?